mrp3anut/keyword_extractor/README.md

 ```
 ## Multiple Topics

-When you use multiple topics, the keywords are weighted by their across cluster term frequency.
+When you use multiple topics, the keywords are weighted by their cross-cluster term frequency.

 ```
 texts_dict = {'photolithography': ["Photolithography is a process used in microfabrication to pattern parts of a thin film or the bulk of a substrate.",